Are all your little costs becoming a big problem? Avoiding poor asset tracking is key to your bottom line.

 Determine Predictable Asset Lifespans

 It’s easy to forget that each item in your company has a natural lifespan.
 Accountants call it an asset’s useful life, product designers call it the product lifetime, and IT managers call it the end-of-life date.
+See a simple product lifespan example below.

 From the digital devices your employees use at their workstations to the individual raw materials you assemble to fulfill customer orders, everything has an expiration date.
 Think about the biggest piece of equipment in your company.
 What if it failed tomorrow, even though you’d hoped to use it for a few more years?